Josh Bell Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in the league.
+- The Tigers pitching staff is 28th in the league with a collective 7.3 strikeouts per nine innings.

-- The Tigers' 5.88 team ERA ranks 29th among all league pitching staffs.
+- The Tigers have the 29th-ranked team ERA among all league pitching staffs (5.88).

-- Tigers pitchers combine to allow the second-most home runs in baseball (25 total, 1.8 per game).
+- Tigers pitchers combine to allow the third-most home runs in baseball (25 total, 1.8 per game).

-- Boyd (0-1) makes the start for the Tigers, his third of the season.
+- Boyd (0-1) starts for the Tigers, his third of the season.

-- His most recent appearance came out of the bullpen on Saturday when the left-hander threw 2/3 innings against the San Francisco Giants while giving up hits.
+- In his most recent time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.